 Parents worry about what path their child will take in adult life.
 They fear that the chaos and behavior that their child displays now will spill over into adulthood and lead to prison or drug abuse.
 The opposite is true, as people with ADHD are often successful and excel in their chosen field of work, but it doesn’t stop us from worrying!

 We worry that other parents judge our child’s behavior, especially if the child is exceptionally hyper in public or has an emotional breakdown.
-It gets more complex as the child gets older because onlookers can’t understand why a ten-year-old has a tantrum in the middle of the supermarket.
+It gets more complex as the child ages because onlookers can’t understand why a ten-year-old has a tantrum in the supermarket.

 It’s hard to be judged by others, but now after ten years, I’m just about getting used to it!